-- Encourage (or mandate) participation of broad range of disease and programme specialities, including primary health care, in proposal development for requests for funding. - Build flexibility and adaptability into programmes that include integrated care, recognising that integrated initiatives will face health system constraints, not all of which can be anticipated. - Invest in evidence generation and synthesis of available evidence, with a focus on evidence that is relevant to whole-of-person ca
+- En participation of broad range of disease and programme specialities, including primary health care, in proposal development for requests for funding. - Build flexibility and adaptability into programmes that include integrated care, recognising that integrated initiatives will face health system constraints, not all of which can be anticipated. - Invest in evidence generation and synthesis of available evidence, with a focus on evidence that is relevant to whole-of-person care.